Are you looking for some fun, engaging, and free back to school math activities to share with your kids?

 Writing about math encourages creativity, exploration, and communicating one's thoughts and feelings, which leads to deep and meaningful understanding of difficult math concepts.

-And Think/Notice/Wonder (TNW) writing activities are a great way to get your kids engaged in math writing every day.
+Think/Notice/Wonder is a great strategy for getting your kids engaged in math writing every day.

 Want to learn more about how to use TNW math activities with your kids? click here